doctrine/doctrine-website/source/blog/2023-08-21-doctrine-orm-team-meetup.md

 permalink: /2023/08/21/doctrine-orm-team-meetup.html
 ---

-We are organizing a Doctrine ORM Core Team Meetup in Bonn, Germany from Monday, 9.10.2023 to Wednesday, 11.10.2023 at the offices of one of our primary sponsors Tideways GmbH.
+We are organizing a Doctrine ORM Core Team Meetup in Düsseldorf, Germany from Monday, 9.10.2023 to Wednesday, 11.10.2023 at the offices of one of our primary sponsors Tideways GmbH.